Automatically generating Editor components

 {

-// This is how you extend the generated component (namespace and class name must match!)
+// Extend the generated component (namespace and class name must match!)

 public partial class MyCustomComponent : UnityEngine.MonoBehaviour